ESCOMP/CTSM/doc/source/users_guide/using-clm-tools/creating-input-for-surface-dataset-generation.rst

 The utility ``mkmapdata.sh`` requires SCRIP format input files to describe the input and output grids that maps are generated for.
 CLM provides a utility, ``mkmapgrids`` that generates those files.
 The program converts old formats of CAM or CLM grid files to SCRIP grid format.
 There is also a NCL script (``mkscripgrid.ncl``) to create regular latitude longitude regional or single-point grids at the resolution the user desires.

 SCRIP grid files for all the standard model resolutions and the raw surface datasets have already been done and the files are in the XML database.
 Hence, this step doesn't need to be done -- EXCEPT WHEN YOU ARE CREATING YOUR OWN GRIDS.
-If you have a CLM grid or CAM file from previous versions and you want to convert it you can use **mkmapgrids**.

 Using mknocnmap.pl to create grid and maps for single-point regional grids
 --------------------------------------------------------------------------